-Course PART I

-Code Area A: Core Courses

-A1 Human Growth & Development

-A2 Contemporary India and Education

-A3 Learning, Teaching and Assessment

-A4 Pedagogy of Teaching : Any One

-(with special reference to disability) a) Science

-b) Mathematics

-c) Social studies

-A5 Pedagogy of Teaching: (with special reference to disability) Any One

-a) Hindi

-b) English

-c) Marathi

-Area B: Courses on Cross Disability Note: a.
-All student-teachers will be learning about all of

-a.
-All student-teachers will be learning about all disabilities in theory and practical. b.
-All student-teachers will be learning about one more disability over and above the main disability specializati in practical and field engagement.

-Framework of Courses

-choice of two optional courses from B-10 or B-11 can be chosen th VI and HI may opt for courses that are appropriate for them

-across/only from B10 & B11).

-B6 Inclusive Education

-B7 Introduction to Sensory Disabilities (VI, HI, Deaf-Blind)

-B8 Introduction to Neuro - Developmental Disabilities (LD, ID, ASD)

-B9 Introduction to Loco-motor & Multiple Disabilities (CP, MD)

-B10 Skill-based Optional Course Any One

-(Cross Disability and Inclusion) a) Guidance and Counselling

-b) Early Childhood Care & Education

-c) Applied Behavioural Analysis

-d) Community Based Rehabilitation

-e) Application of ICT in Classroom

-f) Gender and Disability

-g) Braille and Assistive Devices

-B11 Skill-based Optional Course Any One

-211 (Disability Specialization) -

-a) Orientation & Mobility

-b) Communication Options: Oralism

-c) Communication Options: Manual (Indian Sign Language)

-d) Augmentative and Alternative Communication

-e) Management of Learning Disability

-f) Vocational Rehabilitation & Transition to Job Placement

-Area C:Courses on Disability Specia

-C12 Autism Spectrum Disorders: Identification

-and Assessment of Needs

-C13 Autism Spectrum Disorders: Curriculum

-C14 Designing, Adaptation and EvaluationAutism Spectrum Disorders: Teaching

-014 Approaches and Strategies

-C15 Autism Spectrum Disorders: Assistive

-016 Interventions and Technology

-C16 Autism Spectrum Disorders: Adulthood and Family Issues

-Area D:Courses on Enhancement of

-D17 Note: All EPC courses must be taught with special r Reading and Reflecting on Texts ererence to disability

-D18 Drama and Art in Education

-D19 Basic Research and Basic Statistics

-PART II

-Area E: Practical Related to

-Disability

-E1 Cross Disability and Inclusion (Linked

-with Area B)

-E2 Disability Specialization (Linked with

-Area C)

-PART III

-Area F: Field

-Engagement(Internship)

-F1 Special School/Centre for Main

-Disability (Related to Area C)

-F2 Special School/Centre for Other

-Disability (Related to Area B)

-F3 Inclusive school (Related to

-Area B & C)

-The Overall Program Structure (Four Semesters)

-Part Course No. of Hours Credits Marks

-code Courses Areas
+LIST OF COURSES:

+PART I:

+AREA 'A' : CORE COURSES

+A1: Human Growth & Development

+A2: Contemporary India and Education

+A3: Learning, Teaching and Assessment

+A4: Pedagogy of Teaching (Special Reference to Disability) ANY ONE a) Science b) Mathematics c) Social Studies

+A5: Pedagogy of Teaching (Special Reference to Disability) ANY ONE

+- a) Hindi

+- b) English

+- c) Marathi

+AREA B: CROSS DISABILITY AND INCLUSION

+Note:

+- a.
+All student- teachers will be learning about all disabilities in theory and practical.

+- b.
+All student-teachers will be learning about one more disability over and above the main disability specialization in practical and field engagement.

+- c.
+In case of student-teachers with disability; the choice of two optional courses from B-10 or B-11 can be chosen on case to case basis (e.g. Student-teachers with VI and HI may opt for courses that are appropriate for them across/only from B10 & B11).

+- B6: Inclusive Education

+- B7: Introduction to Sensory Disabilities (VI, HI, Deaf-Blind)

+- B8: Introduction to Neuro Developmental Disabilities (LD, ID, ASD, ADHD)

+- B9: Introduction to Locomotor & Multiple Disabilities (CP, MD)

+- B10: Skill-based Optional Course (Cross Disability and Inclusion) ANY ONE

+- a.
+Guidance and Counselling

+- b.
+Early Childhood Care & Education

+- c.
+Applied Behavioural Analysis

+- d.
+Community Based Rehabilitation

+- e.
+Application of ICT in Classroom

+- f.
+Gender and Disability

+- g.
+Braille and Assistive Devices

+B11: Skill-based Optional Course (Disability Specialization) ANY ONE

+- a.
+Orientation & Mobility - b.
+Communication Options: Oralism - c.
+Communication Options: Manual (Indian Sign Language) - d.
+Augmentative and Alternative Communication - e.
+Management of Learning Disability - f.
+Vocational Rehabilitation & Transition to Job Placement

+AREA C: DISABILITY SPECIALIZATION COURSES

+- C12 : Assessment and Identification of Learning Disability and Needs - C13: Curriculum Designing, Adaptation and Evaluation

+C14: Intervention and Teaching Strategies

+- C15: Technology and Disability - C16: Psycho Social and Family Issues

+AREA D: ENHANCEMENT OF PROFESSIONAL CAPACITIES (EPC)

+(With specific reference to disability)

+D17: Reading and Reflecting on Texts

+D18: Drama and Art in Education

+D 19: Basic Research & Basic Statistic

+PART II:

+AREA E: PRACTICAL RELATED TO DISABILITY

+E1.
+Cross Disability and Inclusion (Linked with Area B)

+E2.
+Disability Specialization (Linked with Area C)

+PART III:

+AREA F: FIELD ENGAGEMENT (Internship)

+F1.
+Special School/Centre of Main Disability (Related to Area C)

+F2.
+Special School/Centre of Other Disability (Related to Area B)

+F3.
+Inclusive school (Related to Area B & C)

+THE OVERALL PROGRAMME STRUCTURE (FOUR SEMESTERS):

+Part course Number credits marks

+code of Areas

+courses

 Ι А 5 THEORY: Core courses 450 15 375

-Ι В 6 THEORY: Cross Disability & Inclusive 540 18 450
+Ι В 6 THEORY: Cross Disability & Inclusive Education 540 18 450

-Education

-Ι С 5 THEORY: Disability Specialization 450 15 375
+Ι C 5 THEORY: Disability Specialization 450 15 375

-Ι D 3 THEORY: Enhancement of Professional 180 06 150
+Ι D 3 THEORY: Enhancement of Professional Capacities 180 06 150

-Capacities EPC)
+(EPC)

-II E 2 Practical related to disability 450 15 375
+II E 2 Practical courses related to disability 450 15 375

-III F 3 Field Engagement(Internship) 330 11 275
+III F 3 Field Engagement (Internship) 330 11 275

-To tal 24 2400 80 2000
+То otal 24 2400 80 2000

-The allotted hours to each theory course will include both instructional and notional hours.
+The total hours allotted to each theory course will include both instructional and notional hours.
 The instructional hours for all theory courses as specified in the structure include lecture and tutorials as contact hours.
-The notional hours include hands on tasks/experience specified under each theory course.
+The notional hours include hands on tasks/ experiences specified under each theory course.